ctSkennerton/personal_site/content/about.md

 ---
 title: 'About Me'
-date: Thu, 07 Jul 2019 23:34:11 +0000
+date: Tue, 15 Nov 2022 09:15:00 -0800
 draft: false
 ---

-I am a Data/Software Engineer currently working at [Pendulum Therapeutics](http://pendulum.co) .
+I am a Data Engineer currently working at [Roblox](http://roblox.com).
 I received my PhD at [UQ](http://uq.edu.au) in the [Australian Centre for Ecogenomics](http://ecogenomic.org).
 Throughout my PhD I was at the interface of microbial ecology, chemical engineering, and computational biology and have gained many skills ranging from microscopy, reactor operation and computer programming.